NiclasHedis/Jaguar-iPace-Inverter/README.md

 # Jaguar-iPace-Inverter
 Design of Opensource Logic boards to run the Jaguar iPace Inverter and Motors.

-PCB Designs in DesignSpark PCB 9.0 format.
+PCB Designs in Kicad 9 format.

 Front inverter used in the iPace is acuallly a Vitesco EPF2.8+ : https://vitesco-technologies.com/en/Home/Solutions/Products/High-Voltage-Inverter-(EPF2-8-)-en